 The KDE environment is a hundred percent free and open source.
 So, it ensures that users get the most beautiful desktop experience without having to pay for it.
 This is a big plus for enthusiasts since they can feel what they are getting into.
 And if they don’t like it, they can simply switch to a different environment without facing any financial loss.

 Moreover, the open-source codebase is available for anyone to explore.
 Thus, seasoned users get the opportunity to play around the environment and make customizations as they want.
 This is a big plus for a lot of users.
 So overall, KDE allows users to try it freely and determine whether it suits their taste or not without any catches.

 3. Ease of Use

 Despite packing a lot of components, KDE Linux systems are extremely easy to use.
-KDE tries hard to be as user-friendly as possible and provides a seamless experience to even the newest of users.
-The easy to use application widgets and menus to ensure uninterrupted workflow.
+KDE tries hard to be as user-friendly as possible and provides a seamless experience to even the newest users.
+The easy-to-use application widgets and menus ensure uninterrupted workflow.
 Additionally, the Krunner app launcher is one of the best Linux application launchers you can get.
 You can effortlessly search files, web pages, toggle between windows, and many more.

 5. KDE Applications

 The KDE Plasma desktop comes with an extremely useful set of applications.
 No matter whether you’re a Linux professional or a mere hobbyist, the default KDE apps are more than adept for everyday tasks.
 Apart from Krunner and Konsole, other notable KDE default applications include the Dolphin file manager, Falkon web browser, Konversation IRC client, and the Gwenview image viewer.